xtream1101/s3-tar/README.md

     # cache_size=5,  # Default 5.
 Number of files to hold in memory to be processed
     # save_metadata=False,  # If True, and the file has metadata, save a file with the same name using the suffix of `.metadata.json`
     # remove_keys=False,  # If True, will delete s3 files after the tar is created
     # allow_dups=False,  # When False, will raise ValueError if a file will overwrite another in the tar file, set to True to ignore
+    # part_size_multiplier=10,  # is multiplied by 5 MB to find how large each part that gets upload should be
     # session=boto3.session.Session(),  # For custom aws session
 )
 # Add files, can call multiple times to add files from other directories